What is Intellectual Property?

 Trent is willing to assist producers in the commercialization of their Intellectual Property, though producers do not have to utilize this service.
-For those who choose the former, an agreement will be drawn up in accordance to the Articles laid out within the "Trent University Faculty Union Collective Agreement" (Chapter VI: Intellectual Property and Copyright).
+For those who choose the former, an agreement will be drawn up in accordance to the Articles laid out within the "Trent University Faculty Union Collective Agreement" (Article IX: Intellectual Property and Copyright).

 Confidentiality is often an important aspect of managing IP.
 If you have an invention, software or an idea that might lead to IP, we advise that you contact us as soon as possible and always prior to any public disclosure.